by Katherine 'KOOL KAT' Farnham

 The first thing I do is work to learn about students, communicate and build trust.
 Communication is so important.
 I honor the timeless tradition of the Artist Teacher and sincerely enjoy helping others.
 I know how valuable this tradition has been in my own life and so I feel tickled to sometimes get to pass things on myself.
 I really care about people and it bothers me when I see others struggling with a problem or ignorance or years of suffering.
 I enjoy helping to relieve the burden and lighten the load.

 Some teachers today have an educational/academic, private studio or commercial background.
 What can be more difficult is finding a teacher with experience in all or most of these areas.
-This approach is an integrative, holistic method that blends the best of Old School with effective New School techniques.
-I will also utilize Alexander Technique, relaxation exercises, yoga stretches, meditation as well as my own specially designed exercises with students depending upon their needs and preferences.
-I also teach universal truth principles and ethics, for instance that is important to earn your successes through diligent study and hard work.
+This approach is an integrative method that blends the best of Old School with effective New School techniques.
+I also utilize Alexander Technique, relaxation exercises, stretches, meditation as well as my own specially designed exercises with students depending upon their needs and preferences.
+I also teach basic character building, for instance that is important to earn your successes through diligent study and hard work.

 Communication is a two-way street.
 I work hard at developing and maintaining good relationships with students.
 For best results, it's helpful for students to also take some time and communicate with me.